cold-miss/EGG_PRO/README.md

 # EGG_PRO
+OTT platform/
-OTT platform personal portfolio design
+this is my personal portfolio design.